Case Study

 Methodology

-On 7 July 2026 — after the retraction — we ran the published manuscript through PeerReviewAI’s standard $29 Peer Review, with no special prompting.
-The 15-page review below is unedited.
-We ran it retrospectively as a benchmark: every finding is independently checkable against public databases, which is the point.
+On 7 July 2026 — after the retraction — we ran the published manuscript through PeerReviewAI’s standard Peer Review — as offered at the time — with no special prompting.
+This page reports the review’s reference-verification results — the same ground the journal’s notice raised — and nothing beyond them.
+Every check is independently reproducible against PubMed and Crossref, which is the point.
 Manuscripts reviewed on PeerReviewAI are processed under Zero Data Retention; this one is public record.

-This review is a historical artifact of review engine v1.1.0 (7 July 2026); the current product may differ.
-Published case-study reviews are never silently updated.
+These results are a historical artifact of review engine v1.1.0 (7 July 2026); the current product may differ.
+Published case-study results are never silently updated.

 Ground by ground